ADMIS-TONGJI/ADMIS-TONGJI.github.io/_members/2022lingbai-kong.md

 ### 个人简介/About Me
 Lingbai Kong received the Bachelor's degree from Tongji University, Shanghai, China, in 2022.
-He is currently working toward the M.Sc. degree at the School of Computer Science and Technology, Tongji University.
+He received the Master's degree in Computer Science and Technology from Tongji University, Shanghai, China, in 2025.
 His research interests include spatio-temporal data mining, interpretability and causal discovery.

 ### 研究方向/Research Interests